 Please notify library staff if a bathroom is out of supplies or messy and in need of attention.

-You are also welcome to call Facilities for more supplies at 212-854-2041 (after hours this number will forward to Public Safety who will contact Facilities staff)..
+You are also welcome to call Facilities for more supplies at 212-854-2041 (after hours this number will forward to Community Safety who will contact Facilities staff)..